 - A kitchen design and installation business will probably require both PI Insurance and Liability cover.
-Measuring the room incorrectly or a faulty design would be a PI claim, whereas drilling through a pipe whilst putting up a cabinet is a liability claim.
-However, the greater propensity to a claim is the kitchen fitting, as this forms the bulk of the work and a greater premium is likely to apply.
+Mismeasuring the room or a faulty design would be a PI claim, whereas drilling through a pipe while putting up a cabinet is a liability claim.
+However, the greater propensity to a claim is the kitchen fitting, as this forms the bulk of the work and a higher premium is likely to apply.

 - A Chartered Surveyor is providing professional advice on building valuation or construction issues (PI risk) as well as visiting sites.
-As the work is non-manual, the liability exposure is small, yes, someone could trip over the measuring tape, but in reality the much more likely area of claim is via challenges to advice or valuations under a Professional Indemnity Insurance policy.
+As the work is non-manual, the liability exposure is small, yes, someone could trip over the measuring tape.
+Still, in reality, the much more likely area of claim is via challenges to advice or valuations under a Professional Indemnity Insurance policy.

 I heard You Need To Buy Run-Off Cover?

-Public Liability on the other hand is written on a “Claims Occurring” basis, in this circumstance you only need cover in place whilst the work is being carried out and indemnity for any subsequent reported loss will fall on the insurer at the time of the incident.
+Public Liability, on the other hand, is written on a “Claims Occurring” basis, in this circumstance, you only need cover in place while the work is being carried out and indemnity for any subsequent reported loss will fall on the insurer at the time of the incident.

 FREE Business Insurance Review

 Insync Insurance will provide a FREE review of all your individual Insurance requirements to ensure that you are aware of your specific business exposures and cover options.

 Our Insurance Gurus will Compare Professional Indemnity Insurance and Liability policies from over 10 of the UK’s leading Insurers to ensure you have the right cover at the right price.